Hey there, I’m Katee

 My clients come first, and I will use all of the tools at my disposal to bring their creative vision to life.
 I am well versed in Adobe Lightroom and Photoshop for extensive digital manipulation when needed.

-Over the past few years I’ve gone through the painstaking process of searching for a diagnosis for my genetic connective tissue disorder.
+• Over the past few years I’ve gone through the painstaking process of searching for a diagnosis for my genetic connective tissue disorder.
 It displays itself in a variety of symptoms that don’t seem related at first glance, including anxiety, fatigue, and joint pain.
 I manage these through various therapies, keeping active, and knowing when to rest.
-In order to be sure I’m at my best for you on your wedding day I’ve set myself up with some strict boundaries.
-For example, I only book 1 wedding per week and never more than 3 weeks in a row.
-I give myself plenty of time to rest after elopements and never plan personal adventures for the week before a big job.
-It’s a bit of a balancing act but working with such phenomenal clients makes it so worth it.
+In order to be sure I’m at my best for you on your wedding day I’ve set myself up with some strict boundaries around how many clients I take on each month.
+It’s a bit of a balancing act but working with such phenomenal couples makes it so worth it.

 A little bit more__

-We volunteer with our local Alpine Club of Canada section and Revelstoke Search and Rescue to help keep the mountains safe and accessible for all members of our community.
+• We volunteer with our local Pride Society and Revelstoke Search and Rescue to help create safe and accessible spaces for all members of our community.

 What’s in a name__